akruszewski/gibl/manuscript/chapter4.md

 The list of valid peers will be updated depending on info retrieved from connected peers.
 The list of connected peers will be a (not necessarily strict) subset of `valid-peers`.
 Blockchain will be updated from data with other peers.

 Now we have this procedure for getting the sum of nonces of a blockchain.
-Highest one has most effort and will win to get updated throughout the peers.
+The highest one has the most effort and will win to get updated throughout the peers.

 ```racket
 (define (get-blockchain-effort b)
   (foldl + 0 (map block-nonce (blockchain-blocks b))))
 ```

-Now we have this procedure which will server as a handler for updating latest blockchain:
+Now we have this procedure which will serve as a handler for updating the latest blockchain:

 TODO: Talk about `set-...!`, atomic operations, etc.